cyberbotics/webots-doc/guide/range-finder-sensors.md

 %end

 The [Microsoft Kinect](https://en.wikipedia.org/wiki/Kinect) is a motion sensing input device.
-It is modeled by a regular RGB [Camera](../reference/camera.md) and a [RangeFinder](../reference/rangefinder.md) device to retrieve depth information in meters.
+It is modeled using a regular RGB [Camera](../reference/camera.md) and a [RangeFinder](../reference/rangefinder.md) device to retrieve the depth information in meters.

 Derived from `Solid`.
 Includes a [Camera](../reference/camera.md), a [RangeFinder](../reference/rangefinder.md) and optionally a [RotationalMotor](../reference/rotationalmotor.md).